Blog

 Call to action

-It is more likely for the client to answer if you provide them with a specific offer.
-You can propose a time and date for a meeting or a call, or ask for a different person to get in touch with if your lead isn’t the right one for your offer.
+It is more likely for the email recipient to answer if you provide them with a specific offer and a clear call to action.
+An effective follow up email should make the next step easy to identify.
+You can propose a time and date for a meeting or a brief call, suggest a quick chat, outline the next steps, or ask for a different person to get in touch with if your lead isn't the right one for your offer.

 Examples:

-• When would be a good time for you to discuss this in person?
+• When would be a good time for you to discuss this in person at your earliest convenience?

-• How about a 5-minute call on Tuesday or Wednesday at 10 AM?
+• Would you be open to a quick call on Tuesday or Wednesday at 10 AM?

 • Here's the link to my calendar.
 Feel free to make an appointment: